Helping your child at home

 Please see information below from Parents Protect, which we hope you will find helpful:

-With children across the UK returning to home learning during lockdown, it’s important that adults are aware of the risks of children working online, how to spot warning signs of harmful behaviour in adults or young people that could cause concern about a child’s safety at home, as well as knowing where to get help even when they’re feeling isolated at home.
+It is important that adults are aware of the risks of children working online, how to spot warning signs of harmful behaviour in adults or young people that could cause concern about a child’s safety at home, as well as knowing where to get help even when they’re feeling isolated at home.

 Learn how to keep children safe